PER USE CASE

 It is also possible to keep two ELM appliances in sync using the layer import/export functionality added in App Layering 4.3.
 This is currently a manual process but layers can be exported to a share and imported to another appliance from that share.
 Connectors and image templates would have to be recreated manually if suing this method to sync appliances.

 Elastic Layers are layer mounted just before logon from an SMB share.
 Normal Elastic layers are mounted read-only from many desktops at once.
 Once mounted an Elastic layer will not ever be dismounted or remounted, the mount only happens at logon.
-For a XenApp server or Session Host the mount will happen whenever a user logs in that is assigned an elastic layer if the server has not already mounted that layer.
-If the SMB share becomes unavailable then the applications using mounts from that share will fail.
-The applications won't remount another share on the same machine unless the machine is rebooted and the users log on again.
+For a Citrix Virtual Apps server or Session Host the mount will happen whenever a user logs in that is assigned an elastic layer if the server has not already mounted that layer.
+If there is a network interruption, the Elastic Layer will be available for the end user at next login.

 Therefore, to provide true high availability for these layers a highly available share is required.
 Highly available shares can be provided by File Server clusters or multiple head NAS devices.